Information provided includes course descriptions by subject only.

 620-903 Troubleshooting Integrated Manufacturing Systems 1

 This course is an introduction to Integrated Manufacturing Systems, providing context for future coursework in maintenance and automation programs.
-Students analyze the sequence of operations in a manufacturing system, explore fundamentals of PLC programming, and apply a troubleshooting methodology that is used in sequencing machines.
-NOTE: Class taught in both Summer and Fall semesters.
-Class dates for Summer will be June 6-July 8, 2022.
-There will be no class on July 4th.
-Meeting dates for Fall sections are as shown on Course Search.
+Students analyze the sequence of operations in a manufacturing system, explore HMI navigation, and apply a troubleshooting methodology that is used in sequencing machines.

 620-904 Fluid Power 3: Intermediate Pneumatics